Digital Discourse on Religion and Videogames

 BERTopic output example for Islamic subreddit analysis

-The analysis surfaced 22 distinct sub-themes within online discussions, which were categorized into three primary themes revealing the complex relationship between religious players and videogames:
+Through topic modeling and qualitative analysis, the research surfaced 22 distinct sub-themes, which synthesized into three primary themes revealing the complex, often contradictory relationship between religious players and videogames:

 Examples of Religious Depictions and Controversial Themes in Games